-Any of the smaller homes that I foresee in my future have very limited closet space, as most people do.
-I know I’ll need to make these changes.
+Any of the smaller homes that I foresee in our future have very limited closet space, as most people do.
+I know I’ll need to make many changes.
 I’ve read about and talked to numerous people who have gone through this, and they assure me that it is actually very much a relief to let go of all the extras in our lives.

 I have to admit that when I was cycling out two garments for every piece that I gained, I got a taste of this.
 It was like someone lifted me from a fog.
 I liked the feeling.
 I think I just have to dwell on that–on the simplicity of living with less.